GoogleChrome/web.dev/src/site/content/en/blog/backdrop-filter/index.md

 ### Summary
 1. The overlaying element OR it's background must be at least partially transparent
-1. Overlaying element will get a new stacking context
+1. The overlaying element will get a new stacking context
 1. Filters may be combined

 {% Aside 'warning' %}